Keeping Retirement Simple – Part 7

 See what fund fees can cost you:

 Let’s take a couple with $500,000 in super and eligibility for the Age Pension.
 Let’s say they had the choice between three funds with similar investment strategies…but very different costs.
 One fund had annual charges amounting to 0.75% of member assets, another charges of 1.25% and the third 1.75%.
-If each fund earned 6% before fees on investments, then the couple could expect $69,500 per year(increasing with inflation) up to age 92 with the lowest cost fund but only $68,200 per year with the fund charging half a percent more per year and $67,000 with the most expensive fund.
+If each fund earned 6% before fees on investments, and received the Age Pension, then the couple could expect $69,500 per year(increasing with inflation) up to age 92 with the lowest cost fund but only $68,200 per year with the fund charging half a percent more per year and $67,000 with the most expensive fund.
 Those are really quite big differences, simply due to fees.

 It turns out there is quite a range of fees in super funds.
 And in managed funds which you might use for your non super investments.
 While most large super funds operate in a competitive market and offer competitive pricing, there are still plenty of high cost funds out there.
 So, it may pay to shop around.
 The general problem with picking super funds is that you can’t predict the return (and past performance really is NOT a good indicator of future returns) and you can’t really know what’s going to happen; the only thing you might know in advance is the costs.
 Our retirement forecasting appointments can help you get a better understanding of what your long term prospects could look like.